This medical innovation makes it possible to treat a leading birth defect and disability inexpensively and effectively on a global scale.

 It requires a series of casts to gently manipulate the feet, a simple outpatient procedure to release the Achilles tendon, and afterwards, a brace worn while sleeping at night to prevent relapse (following an initial three-month period when it is used for 23 hours/day).
 The simplicity of this non-invasive treatment is ideal for low-resource settings.

 A series of casts stretch the feet, followed by a simple procedure to release the Achilles tendon.

 Ideally, treatment should begin within a week after birth, when the tendons and ligaments are at their most elastic; correction occurs most easily at this point.

 However, the Ponseti Method has been used very successfully on children up to the age of 6 and recent evidence shows that children as old as 16 can be treated effectively.
-Since 2018, MiracleFeet partners in 20 countries have treated more than 350 children between the ages of 10-17—among more than 57,000 children treated since 2010.
+Since 2018, MiracleFeet partners in 20 countries have treated more than 400 patients between the ages of 10-17—among more than 57,000 children treated since 2010.

 Parents: If your child has clubfoot, please be reassured he or she is very likely to be successfully treated using the Ponseti Method.
 Minimal or no surgery should be necessary, except in the most complicated cases (less than 5%).
 We recommend speaking with a Ponseti-trained doctor as soon as possible to create a treatment plan specific to your child.

 Treatment using the Ponseti method will in most cases involve 5-8 weeks of manipulations and castings.
 The foot is precisely and gently manipulated and then placed in a long leg (toe to groin) plaster cast.
 The cast should be well molded around the foot.

 The cast is removed after 5-7 days and the process is repeated.
 The foot should be in a fully corrected position after 5-6 casts.